Recognition101/qsp/README.md

 Each command consists of a name (for reference by Panel UI buttons' `command` property), a list of arguments (identical in structure to Panel UI button `arguments`), and a `runner` which describes the CLI binary to run (and its arguments).

-The `runner` is a list starting with the binary name (ex: `"ls"`).
-Each following item represents a single argument that the binary is called with.
-Each of those items can be:
+The `runner` is a list of strings.
+The first represents the binary name (ex: `"ls"`), and all following strings represent arguments passed to that binary.
+Each string can contain substitutions with a similar replacement syntax as the Panel UI - for example, `${replace}` is replaced with the value of the argument whose key is `replace`.

-1. A string
-2. An object with a `key` property.
-Each is replaced by the value of the argument with the corresponding `key`.
-3. An array filled with strings and `key` objects.
-These are concatenated together to form an argument value.

 ## Full CLI Command Example